exonum/exonum-doc/src/architecture/consensus.md

 ## Node states overview

-Since the proposed algorithm in many respects repeats the Tendermint algorithm, it is possible to make direct analogies of validating node states in the proposed approach with node states in Tendermint.
-However, the proposed algorithm is formulated not in terms of states, but in terms of the work of services for receiving and processing messages and sending them.
-We merge the states `Commit` and `NewHeight` into one `Commit` state, and also the states `Propose`, `Prevote` and `Precommit` to the `Round` state.
-Thus, the order of states in the proposed algorithm is as follows:
+The order of states in the proposed algorithm is as follows:

 ```
 Commit -> (Round)+ -> Commit -> ...
 ```

-In this case, on the timeline, these states look like this (for one of the validator nodes):
+So on the timeline, these states look like this (for one of the validator nodes):

 ```